Overview

 What is customer feedback analytics?

 Customer feedback analytics is the process of collecting and analyzing customer feedback from multiple sources at scale to identify patterns, recurring issues, sentiment trends, and root causes of satisfaction or dissatisfaction.
+It uses natural language processing and machine learning to process large volumes of both structured and unstructured feedback simultaneously, turning fragmented signals into actionable insight.

 What is the difference between customer feedback analytics and customer experience analytics?